I waited 10 years to share this story.

 After experiencing success, then tremendous failure, I describe my family’s journey as we tried to put the pieces of our shattered life back together.
 I reveal details of what it took for us to dare to dream again, and the play-by-play results of my first major experiment meant to regain my confidence.

-This audio was recorded at a live event called Master Creator by Eric Bailey, where I was a keynote guest speaker.
+This audio was recorded at a live event where I was a keynote guest speaker.

 Resources mentioned on the audio: